Generlate/model_generator/README.md

-Generlate is a generative tool for architecture design, on windows.
+Generlate is a tool that makes building generation easier for property developers and designers.

 ---
 # Getting Started